vimagick/dockerfiles/dnsmasq/pxe/README.md

 docker-compose logs -f
 ```

-> You should stop DHCP service on local network.
+> You should stop DHCP service on local network before starting PXE.
+> Also take a look at `preseed.cfg` for unattended installation.